Skip to main content

 Acanthus spinosus Bear’s Breeches * dramatic, spined 3′ tall flower spikes, part shade

-Achillea millefolium and cultivars Yarrow ** many colors available
+Achillea millefolium and cultivars Yarrow ** may eat flowers, many colors available

 Agastache spp.
 Anise Hyssop, Licorice or Hummingbird Mint *** fragrant foliage, hummingbird magnets, long bloom

 Allium spp.
-Garlic and onion relatives, ball shaped flowers ** strong smell
+Garlic and onion relatives, ball shaped flowers ** strong smell, will occasionally eat flowers

 Amsonia spp.
-Bluestar *** prairie native, latex sap in stems, amazing gold fall color
+Bluestar *** prairie native, latex sap in stems, amazing gold fall color, deer might try in heavy deer areas

 Anemone spp.
-Anemone/Windflower * poisonous, but will eat flowers in bad areas
+Anemone/Windflower * poisonous, but not always reliable—will eat in heavy deer areas

 Armeria maritima Sea thrift * may eat flowers